cp-coder1269/user-management/README.md

 node src/utils/user.generator.js
 ```

-2. Run the SQL script to insert the generated users into the database:
+2. Run to insert the generated users into the SQL:
 ```bash
 node src/utils/generateSQL.js
 ```

-3. In the terminal where the PostgreSQL service is running, execute the SQL script:
+3. In the terminal where the PostgreSQL service is running, execute below comand to import generated SQL data into our user_management database:
 ```bash
 psql -U chandraprakashpal -d user_management -f insertUsers.sql
 ```

-Note: If you encounter any duplicate username errors, remove the conflicting user and rerun the script.
+Note: If you encounter any duplicate username errors, remove the conflicting user from file insertUsers.sql and rerun the script.

 ## API Documentation

 The API documentation is available at:
 https://documenter.getpostman.com/view/4972638/2sA3kRHiCP

-Please note that the user update and delete endpoints do not use the userId from the JWT authentication, as it is assumed that an admin can only delete other users.
+Please note that the user update and delete endpoints do not use the userId from the JWT authentication, as it is assumed that an admin can also delete other users.